sagemath/trac_to_gh/Issue 8967.md

 # Issue 8967: Make extensions of general rings work in the same way as they do for number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8967

 Original creator: fwclarke